-1. SILICA1
+1. SILICA

 The ore was dissolved in hydrochloric acid in a porcelain or platinum dish and evaporated to dryness (twice if there was any apparent gelatinous silica).
 After taking up in acid and filtering, the insoluble residue was ignited and fused with sodium carbonate.
 The fusion was dissolved in hydrochloric acid and evaporated to dryness twice (three times for large amounts), with intervening filtration.
-After filtration and thorough washing, the silica was ignited, finally for twenty minutes over a blast, and weighed.
+After filtration and thorough washing, the silica was ignited at first gently, then finally for 20 minutes over a blast, and weighed.
 By treatment with hydrofluoric and sulphuric acids the silica was determined by loss in weight.